 When Shana began learning circus on her own, in the mid-1990s in suburban America, there was no opportunity to do tightwire or trapeze.
 Juggling was the only thing that was accessible to her.
 When she first tried these other disciplines at Circomedia in 1995 it was like a whole new world opened up; she fell in love with the mental and physical challenges.
 She’d never considered herself an athlete so to be able to do a pull-up, an impossible task just a few years before, was incredibly empowering and she never forgot it.
 It was that sense of empowerment, and what that meant to her, that inspired Shana to found the Philadelphia School of Circus Arts, which has become one of the largest recreational circus schools in America.

 Before founding the school, Shana worked for over ten years as a trapeze and tightwire artist, performing and teaching all around the US.
 Just last year, following the success of the Philadelphia School, Shana opened Circadium, Amercia’s first three-year, accredited higher education programme for circus.
-Bim Mason, Circomedia’s Creative Director and co-founder, remains a mentor to Shana as she’s modeled Circadium partly after Circomedia in the way its teachings combine physical theatre with circus.
+Bim Mason, Circomedia’s co-founder, remains a mentor to Shana as she’s modeled Circadium partly after Circomedia in the way its teachings combine physical theatre with circus.
 In a bizarre twist of fate, Circadium is also housed inside an old church!

 Tom is a writer and performer based in Bristol.
 His first play, Muscle, developed at Residence, received a national tour from Hull Truck Theatre in association with Bristol Old Vic.
 Between 2008 and 2010 he developed a multi-media solo show entitled Pedestrian (co-commissioned and produced by Theatre Bristol and Bristol Old Vic) which went on to be a sell-out at the Edinburgh Fringe in 2010, touring nationally throughout 2011 to critical acclaim.